 If there are any defects in material or workmanship or a failure to meet specifications, promptly notify Newport's Returns Department by calling 1-800-222-6440 or by visiting our website at www.newport.com/returns within the warranty period to obtain a Return Material Authorization Number (RMA#).
-Return the product to Newport Corporation, freight prepaid, clearly marked with the RMA# and we will either repair or replace it at our discretion.
+Return the product to Newport Corporation, freight prepaid, clearly marked with the RMA# and the product will either be repaired or replaced it at our discretion.
 Newport is not responsible for damage occurring in transit and is not obligated to accept products returned without an RMA#.

-E-mail: rma.service@newport.com
+E-mail: mail: rma.service@newport.com